*Stats As Of 6/1/06

 22. Jake Arrieta (RHP, TCU) - 13-4, 102.2 IP, 2.45 ERA, 87 Hits, 36 BB, 103 K

 Texas Christian University has produced two top pitching talents in the past two drafts in Lance Broadway and Brad Furnish, but righty, Jake Arrieta may end up being more successful than both of them.
-A polished product with electric stuff, scouts will be monitoring Jake very closely.
+A college polished product with electric stuff, scouts will be monitoring Jake very closely.

 23. Todd Frazier (OF, Rutgers U.) - .368, 209 AB, 14 SB, 3 3B, 9 HR, 44 RBI, 21 SB